bandonga/bandonga.github.io/collections/_posts/academy/2018-05-28-basic-sysadmin.md

 Ciphers can be distinguished into two types by the type of input data:
 * **block ciphers** which encrypt block of data of fixed size.
 * **stream ciphers** which encrypt continuous streams of data.

+* a **salt** is random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.
+Salts are used to safeguard passwords in storage.
+* a **nonce** is an arbitrary number that can be used just once in a cryptographic communication.
+It is often a random or pseudo-random number issued in an authentication protocol.